The Open Championship

 Carnoustie Golf Links 19th – 22nd July

 The 147th Open Championship returns to Carnoustie for the 8th time in its history.
-The last time the Open was held here in 2007, it ended in a dramatic playoff after Sergio Garcia and Padraig Harrington were tied after 72 holes.
+The last time the Open was held here in 2007, it ended in a dramatic playoff.
+Sergio Garcia and Padraig Harrington were tied after 72 holes.
 Despite Harrington starting the round 6 shots behind the Spaniard, he went on to claim victory in extra holes and lifted the highly sought after, Claret Jug!
-Carnoustie is renowned as one of the toughest courses on the Open rota and one course that 2017 Champion Jordan Speith will look to tame and retain his title of Champion Golfer of the Year.
+Carnoustie is one of the toughest courses on the Open rota.
+Certainly one course that 2017 Champion Jordan Spieth will look to tame and retain his title of Champion Golfer of the Year.

 Senior Open Championship

 The Old Course, St Andrews 26th – 29th July